 What is Workplace Flexibility?

 Workplace flexibility is a strategy that can be adopted by both employees and employers.
 For employees, flexibility in the workplace may mean modifying their approach to different tasks and assignments.
 For employers, creating a flexible workplace means making an effort to accommodate the specific needs of each employee.

 There is a strong correlation between flexibility and productivity.
 Employees with the autonomy and freedom they need to get their work done are more productive, more creative, and more satisfied.

 In the current climate, many organizations have had to think of new ideas and strategies to optimize flexibility.
 Telecommuting has become the norm, and more and more businesses are implementing shifts to avoid over-populating the workplace.
-Employees have had to adjust, learning to use new tools, and self-managing more than ever before.
+Employees have had to adjust, learn to use new tools, and practice self-management skills more than ever before.
 Businesses that take a more flexible approach during these times will ultimately be more successful.

 In return for their dedication, employees expect consideration.
 Studies show that employees overwhelmingly prefer workplaces that are flexible.
 In a Flexjob survey, 80% of employees said they would be more loyal to an organization with flexible scheduling options.

 Having a flexible workplace may mean that employees can take a long lunch to bring a relative to the doctor, can work from home a few days a week, or can work more hours for a shorter workweek.
 In short: No matter what form it takes, flexibility leads to satisfied, productive employees.

 A flexible workplace accommodates different employee work styles and needs.
 Depending on the industry, businesses may be able to offer flexibility in terms of time or place.
 For example, flexible scheduling policies may include offering nontraditional hours, longer breaks, or unlimited PTO.
 Meanwhile, remote work options will give employees the opportunity to work from home, in the nearest cafe, or on sandy beaches half a world away.